What is Leaky Gut - Dr. Michael Ruscio, DC

 Key Takeaways

-• There are several diet and lifestyle factors, as well as infections that can increase digestive symptoms, intestinal permeability and leaky gut.
-These include inflammatory foods, alcohol, lack of sleep, stress, alcohol and NSAID (non-steroidal anti-inflammatory drugs) use, and antibiotics.
+• Some diet and lifestyle factors that can contribute to leaky gut include eating inflammatory foods, drinking alcohol, a lack of sleep, stress, alcohol and NSAID (non-steroidal anti-inflammatory drugs) use, and antibiotics.

-• Leaky gut syndrome can cause a wide variety of symptoms across many different body systems.
+• Leaky gut syndrome doesn’t just impact digestive health—it can cause a wide variety of symptoms across many different body systems.

-• Though it’s unclear whether leaky gut is a cause or an effect health conditions, we do know that reducing intestinal permeability leads to symptom improvement.
+• Though it’s unclear whether leaky gut is a cause or an effect of some health conditions, we do know that reducing intestinal permeability leads to symptom improvement.

 • Evidence suggests an association between leaky gut and some autoimmune diseases.